vanilophp/netopia/docs/installation.md

 As you can see, Enum is the cornerstone of the backwards compatibility, thus the [major version bump](https://semver.org/) along with the Enum v4 support.

+Bugfixes and important changes will be backported to the 1.x branch as long as Vanilo supports Enum v3.

 ---